 Enables simutaneous concept-based explanation and control: our proposed architectural design has an important consequence; every logit is now a linear function of concept activations and concept embeddings, which directly translates to exact and attribution and direct control.

 With the model’s architecture set, we now switch to discussing the associated training objectives that constrain the models towards satisfying the proposed interpretability requirements.
+We train the backbone and concept module jointly with four losses.

-We compare Pcchunk to the binary chunk-level label with a standard binary cross-entropy loss, summed over known concepts.
+We compare to the binary chunk-level label with a standard binary cross-entropy loss, summed over known concepts.
 This encourages the token-level scores to “light up” within the chunk in a way that makes the aggregated probability match the labels.

 Intuitively, if a pattern is already explained by known concepts, this discourages the model from redundantly encoding it in the unknown space.

-We interpret the unknown embedding as the residual u^gt=h−k^gt.
+We interpret the unknown embedding as the residual

 Complete Loss.
 Putting everything together, the full loss is: